M1 Junction 19 Improvement Scheme

 Will there be diversions?

-Yes, there will be diversions.
-Diversion routes will be advertised and local access will be maintained.
+Diversion routes will be clearly signed and local access will be maintained.

 |Feasibility study commences into improvements to the junction||Dec 2000|